AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

     </a>
 </p>

 Manual testing was constantly carried out during the development of the webpage.
-Used the developers tools to see if there's some error in the code and styles.
+I used the developers tool to see if there's some error in the code and styles.

 Deployed and tested if the game is working and fully functional.

-Tested on different devices to see how the game works.
+Tested on different devices to see how the game works: laptop, tablets, and different phone devices.

 Tested the game table if all functions are executing well.
 Timer goes well during game time.
 Retrieving data from the local storage to be used inside the webpage is working fine.